I’m always game for trying alternative therapies so when we were in Malaysia and my boyfriend suggested we try cupping

 He’d had a dream that cupping would help alleviate his problems with back pain so we found a massage salon in Melaka near Jonker Street where we could get it done.

 Cupping is thought to have originated in China and the aim of the suction cups that are placed on your skin is to help the ‘Qi’ or life force to flow through your body.

 The supposed health benefits can aid a range of maladies including respiratory problems, the circulatory system, pain, muscle spasms, migraines, anxiety, fatigue, rheumatism and cellulite.
-There is no solid science to support it but it had remained popular since ancient times regardless.
+There is no solid science to support it but it has remained popular since ancient times regardless.

 It has celebrity fans like Gwyneth Paltrow and Jennifer Anniston but it’s most commonly seen on athletes like Michael Phelps outside of Asia and the Middle East.

 If you’re interested in alternative therapies then check out my experiences of psychosomatic Ayurvedic massage and Shirodhara brain massage in South India as well as seeing hands blind massage in Asia.

 There are two cupping methods, dry cupping and wet cupping.
-Dry is when the cups are placed on your skin like the picture below but wet is when the skin is nicked to draw blood out with the suction.
+Dry is when the cups are placed on your skin like in the picture below but wet is when the skin is nicked to draw blood out with the suction.
 I wouldn’t recommend this method as wounds could get infected and instruments may not be sterile.

-The things to be aware of with cupping are the possibility of getting burnt with hot cups and it’s not suitable for people who are pregnant, having inflammation or scarring in the area or have preexisting blood conditions.
+The things to be aware of with cupping are the possibility of getting burnt with hot cups and it’s not suitable for people who are pregnant, have inflammation or scarring in the area or have preexisting blood conditions.
 Check with a medical professional if you have any concerns before having the treatment.

 After the treatment it’s recommended that you avoid showering for 4 hours, no swimming or saunas, no excessive exercise and to rest and drink lots of water just like a normal massage.
 People react differently to the treatment, I felt fine but my boyfriend was very tired afterwards.